Faculty Profile: Michael F Sturley

-An expert in admiralty law and Supreme Court practice, Professor Sturley clerked for U.S. Supreme Court Justice Lewis Powell and practiced with Sullivan & Cromwell in New York City before joining the faculty in 1984.
-He teaches and writes in the areas of admiralty, property, and commercial law (especially payment systems), and he directs the Supreme Court Clinic.
-He is the author of The Legislative History of the Carriage of Goods by Sea Act and the Travaux Préparatoires of the Hague Rules (Rothman, 1990), a co-author of Admiralty and Maritime Law in the United States, and the author of many articles on admiralty law.
+An expert in maritime law (admiralty) and Supreme Court practice, Professor Sturley clerked for U.S. Supreme Court Justice Lewis F. Powell, Jr., and practiced with Sullivan & Cromwell in New York City before joining the faculty in 1984.
+He teaches and writes in the areas of admiralty, property, and commercial law, and he co-directs the Supreme Court Clinic.
+He is a co-author of The Rotterdam Rules (Sweet & Maxwell, 2d ed.
+2020), Voyage Charters (Informa, 5th ed.
+2022), and Admiralty and Maritime Law in the United States (Carolina Academic Press, 4th ed.
+2020); and the author or co-author of numerous articles on admiralty law.

 Maritime Law Association of the United States

 Attended the fall meeting of the Maritime Law Association of the United States in Boston, MA, and made various presentations on the status of the Rotterdam Rules.